jocan3/mc6101ia/README.md

 Week 4 - Greedy search.
 Ball looking for random target in Laberynt using Manhatan Distance as heuristic

 Week 5 - Min max algorithm applied to Tic Tac Toe game

+Week 6 - No deliverables for this week

+Week 7 - Perceptron to allow agent (pacman ghost) learn to avoid obstacles